- Travel and Places»

 There is one main theme in almost all of my travels, whether inside or outside of the United States: Americans can be- and more often than not, are- very ignorant of their surroundings.

-I truly believe that Americans should become more familiar with cultural immersion; that is, immersing their actual selves into the culture of the area.
+I truly believe we as people should become more familiar with cultural immersion; that is, immersing our actual selves into the culture of the area.
 Learn a little bit of the history and language- even just a little bit, but more than simply knowing how to ask after the location of the bathrooms- and enjoy the difference.
-Not only will the natives appreciate the effort, but new and vast opportunities will await this educated traveler while the other tourists are still trying desperately to secure a cab from the airport.
+Not only will the natives appreciate the effort, but new and vast opportunities will await the educated traveler.

 Did you know that in Korea, it is frowned upon to wear your outside shoes indoors?
 How about that in Arabic countries, it is considered offensive to lean away from someone who is speaking to you?